libitx/curvy/README.md

 ![License](https://img.shields.io/github/license/libitx/curvy?color=informational)
 ![Build Status](https://img.shields.io/github/workflow/status/libitx/curvy/Elixir%20CI)

-Curvy is a pure Elixir implementation of `secp256k1`, an elliptic curve that can be used in signature schemes, asymmetric encryption and ECDH shared secrets.
+Signatures and Bitcoin flavoured crypto written in pure Elixir.
+Curvy is an implementation of `secp256k1`, an elliptic curve that can be used in signature schemes, asymmetric encryption and ECDH shared secrets.

-`secp256k1` is used in Bitcoin, and Curvy exposes a handful of functions to help with common Bitcoin app use cases.

 ## Highlights